Adiabaticity in nonreciprocal Landau-Zener tunneling: Adiabaticity of nonreciprocal LZT in the presence of nonlinear interactions ( )

 \subsection{In the weak nonreciprocal regime ($\delta<1$)}

-We now focus on adiabaticity in the weak nonreciprocal regime, i.e., $\delta<1$.
+We now focus on the adiabaticity in the weak nonreciprocal regime, i.e., $\delta<1$.
 We numerically calculate the real and imaginary parts of the energy levels.
-In Fig. \ref{fig:fig7}(a) and (c), for small nonlinearity of $c=0.5$, we see that in addition to the two pure real energy levels (maximum and minimum), there are two complex energy levels whose values are conjugate pairs.
-We have obtained the dynamical energy levels of the system evolved from $(a,~b)=(1,~0)$ in Fig. \ref{fig:fig7}.
-In Fig. \ref{fig:fig7}(a) and (c), we see the excellent match between the dynamical levels and the adiabatic levels for both the real and imaginary parts of the energy levels.

-For the large nonlinearity of $c=2$, we find in Fig. \ref{fig:fig7}(b) and (d) that, the energy levels have a dramatic change: there are four pure real energy levels in a window near $\gamma=0$, where a loop appears.
-It is worth emphasizing that for reciprocal systems, the appearance of the loop breaks down the adiabaticity \cite{PhysRevA.61.023402,PhysRevA.61.033603,PhysRevA.66.023404,PhysRevA.66.063603,PhysRevLett.90.170404,Eckel2014}.
-The primary mechanism for the breakdown of adiabaticity is that when the state moving up to the edge of the loop, there is no way to go any further except to jump to the upper and lower levels \cite{PhysRevA.61.023402}.
-However, for the nonreciprocal system we consider here, as shown in Fig. \ref{fig:fig7}(b) and (d), there still exist eigenenergies in conjugate pair ($p_2$ and $p_3$) beyond the edge of loop.
-Nevertheless, the dynamical evolution does not follow these eigen-levels.
+In Figs. \ref{fig:fig7}(a) and (b), for a nonlinearity of $c=-2$, we find that the energy levels undergo a dramatic change: there are four pure real energy levels in a window near $\gamma=0$, where a loop appears.
+Notably, for reciprocal systems, the appearance of a loop breaks the adiabaticity \cite{PhysRevA.61.023402,PhysRevA.61.033603,PhysRevA.66.023404,PhysRevA.66.063603,PhysRevLett.90.170404,Eckel2014}.
+The primary mechanism for the breakdown of adiabaticity is that when the state moves up to the edge of the loop, it cannot proceed any further except to jump to the upper and lower levels \cite{PhysRevA.61.023402}.
+However, for the nonreciprocal system that we consider here, as shown in Figs. \ref{fig:fig7}(a) and (b), eigenenergies still exist in the conjugate pair ($p_2$ and $p_3$) beyond the edge of the loop.
+Nevertheless, the dynamical evolution does not follow these eigenlevels.

-To clear analysis of adiabatic dynamics in the presence of nonlinear interaction, in Fig. \ref{fig:orbit}, we show the evolution of the classical trajectories in the plane of two reduced variables $(s,~\theta)$ as $\gamma$ changes adiabatically.
-In the plane of $(s,~\theta)$, the fixed points of motion equations \eqref{eq:dyn3} correspond to the eigenstates that can be obtained by equating the right-hand sides of Eqs. \eqref{eq:dyn3}(a) and (b) to zero.
-At the terminal point of the loop, two fixed points merge (as shown in Fig. \ref{fig:orbit}(b) and (e)), indicating the corresponding eigenstates coalesce.
-The terminal points of the loop are indeed EPs, which can break the adiabaticity of dynamical evolution.
+To analyze adiabatic dynamics in the presence of nonlinear interactions, in the spirit of Ref. \cite{PhysRevA.66.023404}, we turn to calculate the phase plane of the classical Josephson Hamiltonian \eqref{eq:Hamiltonian1}.
+In Fig \ref{fig:orbit}, we show the evolution of the classical trajectories in the plane of $(\theta_-,~\zeta_-)$ as $\gamma$ changes adiabatically.
+In the plane of $(\theta_-,~\zeta_-)$, the fixed points of the equationsof motion \eqref{eq:dyn1} correspond to the eigenstates that can be obtained by equating the right-hand sides of Eqs. \eqref{eq:dyn1}(b) and (d) to zero.
+At the terminal point of the loop, two fixed points merge (as shown in Figs. \ref{fig:orbit}(b) and (e)), indicating that the corresponding eigenstates coalesce.
+The terminal points of the loop are indeed nonlinearity induced EPs that can also break the adiabaticity of dynamical evolution.